DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 ## Chapter 11

 <details><summary>
-1. Use a member function to overload the multiplication operator for the Stonewt class; have the operator multiply the data members by a type double value.
-Note that this will require carryover for the stone–pound representation.That is, twice 10 stone 8 pounds is 21 stone 2 pounds.</br></br>
+01. Use a member function to overload the multiplication operator for the Stonewt class; have the operator multiply the data members by a type double value.
+Note that this will require carryover for the stone–pound representation.
+That is, twice 10 stone 8 pounds is 21 stone 2 pounds.</br></br>

 </summary>